Matt Utai

 Matthew Utai (born 25 May 1981) is a former professional rugby league footballer who last played as a er for the Auburn Warriors in the Ron Massey Cup.
 A New Zealand and Samoa international representative, he previously played for the Wests Tigers and the Canterbury-Bankstown Bulldogs, with whom he won the 2004 NRL premiership.

 Background

-Utai was born in Auckland, New Zealand.
+Utai was born in Auckland, New Zealand, of Samoan descent.

 Playing career

 Early career

 Utai was a Berala Bears junior and came through the development squads at the Canterbury-Bankstown Bulldogs.
 In 2000, he started the year in Jersey Flegg, but his form warranted promotion to the Reserve Grade side and he played in 16 matches including scoring two tries in the Grand Final victory.

 Canterbury- Bankstown Bulldogs

 Making his NRL debut in 2002 NRL season, he scored 13 tries in 21 appearances and played in only 2 losses all year.
 However, the club did not play in the semis because of salary cap breaches.
 He was named the Dally M Rookie of the Year.
 In 2003, he scored 21 tries in 27 games, including scoring triples in three consecutive games.

 Near the end of 2004, Utai scored 11 tries in the space of 7 games.
 He was a member of Canterbury's Premiership-winning team, playing in the 2004 NRL grand final on the wing in their 16–13 victory over the Sydney Roosters, scoring two tries in the match.

 In a 2006 match, Utai became the first player that season to be sent off, for a swinging arm on the Wests Tigers' Stuart Flanagan.
 He was suspended for five weeks.
 He played in the club's 2006 preliminary final defeat against the Brisbane Broncos where he scored a try in a 37–20 loss.
 At halftime, Canterbury had led the match 20–6.

 In the 2007 NRL season, Utai missed nearly the entire year through injury, but returned in 2008 and made 12 appearances as Canterbury endured a horror year on and off the field which included star player Sonny Bill Williams walking out on the club midway through the season.
 Canterbury would finish last in 2008 after winning five games all year.

 In 2009, Utai spent most of the season playing for the Bankstown City side in the NSW Cup.
 He became the only Canterbury-Bankstown player to win five premierships across all grades when Bankstown City won the grand final that year.